WHO-Collaboratory/collaboratory-mpox-genomics-community/README.md

 The objective of this CoP is to support members to exchange knowledge that enhances their ability to make informed decisions, solve challenges, and identify new opportunities for utilizing pathogen genomics and wastewater surveillance in the emergency response to Mpox.
 ##### Working Groups & Workstreams

-The CoP is divided into two working groups: Pathogen Genomics Surveillance (PGS) and Wastewater Surveillance (WES).
+The CoP is divided into two working groups: [[#Pathogen Genomics Working group]] (PG) and [[#Wastewater Surveillance Working Group]] (WES).
 Within each work group, there are distinct workstreams which enable members to focus on specific issues most salient to them.

 #### Pathogen Genomics Working group